ozhasta/vanilla-js-blackjack/README.md

 ## 🙏 Acknowledgments

-Fisher–Yates shuffle algorithm: Due to the weakness of the JavaScript's built-in shuffling while sorting, during development I found different shuffling algorithm that working much better, and that's the *only part I've used code from the outside (internet)*.
+Fisher–Yates shuffle algorithm: Due to the weakness of the JavaScript's built-in shuffling while sorting[^1], during development I found different shuffling algorithm that working much better, and that's the *only part I've used code from the outside (internet)*.
 See, below.

 ```javascript
     for (let i = arr.length - 1; i > 0; i--) {